Overview

 Studying low-grade glioma in animal models

-The team has performed careful calculations using their extensive experience in developing this technique to minimise the number of animals required.
+The team performed careful calculations, using their extensive experience in developing this technique, to minimise the number of animals required.

 The use of animals is specifically addressed as part of our review process, to make sure that the use of animals is necessary, relevant and well-designed.
 All animal research carried out in the UK is tightly regulated by the Home Office and we require copies of the relevant licences before work can get underway.